 What can be done?
 As stated already, from a technical perspective, all that can be done, is being done.
 But there are some non-technical things you can do to improve delivery, such as:

 There’s no one-size-fits-all right solution.
 Talk it over with your IT staff.
-If you’re among the few organizations with an IT staff with a level of expertise and dedication to email delivery rivaled only by email delivery specialists like SocketLabs, it may be best for you to take advantage of that and send all your email from within your own domain.
-That needs to be weighed against the desire to have your election entirely in the hands of an independent third-party provider, so you may wish to be entirely hands off the whole process, including sending emails.
+If you’re among the few organizations with an IT staff with a level of expertise and dedication to email delivery rivaled only by email delivery specialists like SocketLabs, you may wish to take advantage of that and send all your email from within your own domain.
+That imposes a burden that is unlikely to be worth it given that email delivery can not be done any better than ElectionsOnline does it.